TechLadies/pre-bootcamp-workshop2-2019/part1/lesson1.md

 There are few ways to use JavaScript in the browser:

 - Write in the HTML file as a `<script>` tag.
-- Write a separate JavaScript file and load it in your HTML page.
+- Write a separate JavaScript file and link it in your HTML page.
 - Developer Console in Chrome.

+In this lesson, we'll be writing JavaScript in the HTML file using the `<scrip>` tag.

 ---